Needlestick injury claims

 Most needlestick injuries happen when needles aren’t disposed of properly in a sealed biohazard bin, but instead disposed of improperly or carelessly.
 Exposure can happen in public places such as public toilets or parks, but at most risk are healthcare workers, waste disposal workers, cleaners and public service workers such as police and prison officers.

 If you have suffered a needlestick injury then you could be entitled to compensation.
-Get in touch to discuss your claim.

 What are the impacts of a needlestick injury?